Available for opportunities

 Microservices Containerisation with Docker & Kubernetes

-Docker Compose for dev / Kubernetes for prod
+Docker Compose for dev / Kubernetes manifests for prod

 08